Welcome to the Grand Cayman cruise port guide! (Post updated: October 2023)

 Besides the USS Kittiwake shipwreck and artificial reef, there are two other snorkel sites you should check out: Wreck of the Cali, the closest one to the cruise port, and the Smith’s Barcadere, located a 5-minute driving distance south of George Town.

 To get to the Wreck of the Cali, all you have to do is turn left upon exiting the terminal, walk along the main street for less than 5 minutes and you’ll spot the fish market.
 Opposite the market, there is Rackham’s dock, from where you can swim to the wreck that is located 40 yards off the shore.
-It lies at the depth of 15-20 ft and is easily spotted as the water is quite calm and clear.
+It lies at a depth of 15-20 ft and is easily spotted as the water is quite calm and clear.
 The distance being long, this snorkeling site is not recommended for first-time snorkelers, but if you don’t mind swimming, this place is perfect.
-Make sure you bring suitable snorkeling equipment.

 Smith’s Barcadere is the sandy cove where you can snorkel from the shore.
 A calm sea, gentle waves, and an intimate atmosphere are what make it perfect for those who want to escape crowded places.